larammerce/docs/8.x/getting-started/installation.md

 Larammerce is an open-source ecommerce platform that helps business owners to focus on their concerns and just have the whole complete solution for their online market.

-It's been built on top of [Laravel framework](https://laravel.com) which is open source and free to use.
+It's been built based on the [Laravel framework](https://laravel.com) which is open source and free to use.

 This guide is a comprehensive resource for both development and production environment setup.
 We welcome your contributions to Larammerce!

 **Note:** The instruction for development is based on Ubuntu 22.04, and the instruction for production is based on CentOS 7.

-As you are going to work on linux consider this alert:

 ## Development installation guide